 d) Changes to your departure city, pre- and post-trip extensions, tour date, or destination up to 90 days prior to departure for a Land Tour and up to 120 days prior to departure for a Small Ship or River Cruise will not incur any penalty fee if you have chosen Standard Air.
 All other reservation changes or cancellations in connection with Standard Air are subject to the Reservation Changes terms of Section 9 and Cancellation and Refunds terms of Section 8.

 e) Contract Air: With this option, you may choose your air carrier and routing from a pre-determined list of flights, as may be available based on the contracts we hold with various airlines.
 This option is available beginning 24-48 hours after your initial deposit has been received, and all requests must be received by no later than 71 days prior to your departure.
 Just contact our Air Travel Counselors with your request.
-Confirmed Contract Air requests are subject to a nonrefundable $100 per person, per request service fee and potential incremental costs as compared to Standard Air.
+Confirmed Contract Air requests are subject to potential incremental costs as compared to Standard Air.
 All flights are subject to availability at the time of the request.
 Changes to your departure city, pre- and post-trip extensions, tour date, or destination up to 90 days prior to departure for a Land Tour and up to 120 days prior to departure for a Small Ship or River Cruise will not incur any penalty fee if you have chosen Contract Air.
-However, you will need to re-request Contract Air if you wish to use Contract Air on your changed reservation and will incur a new service fee and potential incremental costs as compared to your original Contract Air request.
+However, you will need to re-request Contract Air if you wish to use Contract Air on your changed reservation and will incur new potential incremental costs as compared to your original Contract Air request.
 All other reservation changes or cancellations are subject to the Reservation Changes terms of Section 9 and Cancellation and Refunds terms of Section 8.

 f) Published Air: With this option, you have the greatest flexibility in selecting your air travel.
 You may select the air carrier of your choice and any available routing, using the published airfare as determined by the airline.
 This option is available 24-48 hours after your initial deposit has been received, and all requests must be received no later than 71 days prior to your departure.
-Confirmed Published Air requests are subject to a $100 per person nonrefundable service fee in addition to the published airfare.
-Both the service fee and the published airfare payments are due once the request has been confirmed.
+Confirmed Published Air requests are subject fees as determined by the airline in addition to the published airfare.
+Both the fees and the published airfare payments are due once the request has been confirmed.
 All flights are subject to availability at the time of the request.
 Published Air tickets are issued upon receipt of payment.
 All sales are final and the ticket fare is nonrefundable by us; we act only as a travel agent in purchasing the Published Air ticket as a convenience to you.
 The Reservation Changes terms of Section 9 and the Cancellation and Refunds terms of Section 8 do not apply to the costs of Published Air tickets.
 Any changes to or cancellations of Published Air tickets are subject to the applicable terms and conditions of the issuing airline.

 g) Frequent Flier Programs.
 Frequent flier programs are operated solely by the airlines.
 Our group rates provide you with the best value but the airline may impose restrictions related to earning miles and in some cases even prohibit mileage accrual.
 We are not responsible for any mileage accrual you fail to earn by traveling with us.
 Travelers may not redeem frequent flyer miles toward any portion of Grand Circle flights or toward upgrades

 h) Breakaway: On certain Operator vacations, you have the option to enjoy breakaway travel prior to or at the end of your trip.
 This option enables you to travel on your own.
 Operator does not assist in making travel or air arrangements for breakaway travel; you must make these arrangements yourself.
 You must arrange to return to your departure airport for your flight home.
-There is a $75-$100 per-person, nonrefundable fee payable to Operator or its affiliates if you engage in breakaway travel.
-Additional air charges with respect to your travel arranged by Operator or its affiliates may also apply.
+Additional air charges with respect to your travel arranged by Operator or its affiliates may apply.
 All requests must be received no later than 46 days prior to your departure.
 You will be responsible for confirming your international flight back to the U.S. and for your own transfers to the airport.
 Consult our Travel Counselors for details.
 Please note: The Company is not responsible for any liability for any activity or trip you take independently while on this program.
 This includes without limitation liability for any changes made by an airline that affect your air arrangements for a period of time when you are traveling independently of your group, whether we handled the air ticketing or not.